Husnafazal/alu-shell/basics/README.md

 diplays the curent directory in long format
 ### 4-listmorefiles
 displays the current  directory contents, including hidden files (starting with .).
 Use the long format.
+### 5-listfilesdigitonly
+ Display current directory contentin Long format with user and group IDs displayed numerically And hidden files (starting with .)